rsheehy23/Analytics-Portfolio/README.md

 - How to handle severely imbalanced datasets (can't just use accuracy)
 - Feature engineering makes a big difference - ratios worked better than raw dollar amounts
 - Data cleaning is just as important as modeling
-- Visualization helps communicate findings way better than just numbers
+- Re-iterated that visualization helps communicate findings way better than just numbers

 **Tools I Used:**
 - R and RStudio for all the analysis